particle-iot/docs/src/content/reference/device-os/typed-publish.md

 This is 41 characters of JSON data in the compact form, above.

 With Device OS 6.2 structured data, this will be converted into CBOR format instead of JSON over-the-air.
 CBOR is a compact binary format that is generally interchangeable with JSON.
-The same data ca be represented (losslessly) in 21 bytes of binary CBOR data, a savings of 51%.
+The same data can be represented losslessly in 21 bytes of binary CBOR data, a savings of 51%.

 Since CBOR and be converted to and from JSON transparently, that is exactly what the cloud does before sending the data to